 Why Do Women Become Addicted?

 A host of recent research has demonstrated that men and women experience the challenges of substance use disorder in significantly different ways.
 These progressions of substance use are not without their overlap, but any needs-based substance use treatment must take their differences into account, if it is to be effective in breaking the cycle of addiction.
 Centers for drug and alcohol addiction treatment in San Diego have begun to address these differences with innovative, gender-responsive treatment plans, which span a wide range of evidence-based and holistic therapies.
-At WCRC’s sober living environment at Oceanside, the staff maintain a supportive and compassionate setting dedicated to meeting clients’ recovery needs, including those which relate to unique personal experiences and societal pressures.
+At WCRC’s environment at Oceanside, the staff maintain a supportive and compassionate setting dedicated to meeting clients’ recovery needs, including those which relate to unique personal experiences and societal pressures.

 What follows is a brief summary of some of the reasons why women, specifically, begin to develop substance use dependence.
 WCRC provides a gender-responsive treatment environment.
 The staff offers decades of cumulative expertise, including years of individual experience, in providing successful treatment and support to individuals who have been subject to these experiences in particular.